How to Design a Waiting Room:

 Plan Client Traffic Flow.

 Have a clear idea of traffic flow when designing your office build out.
+This is a key component of learning how to design a waiting room.
 Know how your guests will enter and exit your space and make sure these areas are clearly marked and easily navigable.
 In terms of client experience, there’s nothing worse than showing up for an appointment and having no idea where to sign in, register or begin the appointment.
 These measures can also help cut down on client wait time.

 Signage that points people toward restrooms or other critical areas are important too.
 You want to make sure the foot traffic can flow freely around the waiting area.
 The last thing you need is a traffic bottleneck.
 If you have a practice that requires patient anonymity and privacy, you’ll also need to create one-way pathways to keep clients from crossing paths.

 Direct Attention and Traffic Toward the Reception Desk.

 Your reception desk is the first thing your clients see when they walk into your office.
 Think carefully on how you integrate this into your build.
 This is the focal point of your office waiting area.
 Spend some time thinking seriously about what your needs are and how they will fit with design.